zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 [end of dialogue]

 When I was growing up the 1960s and 70s, men who wante d to get their hair cut professionally by someone went to what we called the “ba rber.”
 Women who wanted to have their hair cut or “styled,” have their h air in a certain way, would go to a place called the “hair dresser.”
 The barber was u sually a man, almost always; the hairdresser was either a woman or a man.
 N ow, we have what are called “hair salons,” and these are essentially places where  mostly women but some men also go to get their hair cut and styled.
 Ther e are still barbers that only men go to, usually.
-I don’t go to either one, o f course, it’s no longer necessary!
+I don’t go to either one, of course, it’s no longer necessary!

 Danny begins our dialogue by saying to his young friend Cl arissa, “You’re going to the prom.
 How exciting!”
 The “prom” (prom) is a l arge formal dance in American high schools, usually for those who are in their  last two years of high school: juniors and seniors.
 Almost every high school has a  prom; it’s a very big, important dance that a man asks a girl – a boy, really, a sks a girl to go to this formal dance.
 Not everyone goes to prom.
 If you are s hy and ugly like me, well, you sit at home and you watch television – sad, I know!

 Danny says, “You’re going to the prom.
 How exciting!
 Ho w should we style you hair?”
 “To style,” as a verb, means to keep your hair a  particular appearance or a shape.
 To color it, to make it shorter, to make it lo nger, that would be to style one’s hair.
 Clarissa says, “I’m not really sure.
 I was hop ing you would have some ideas.”
 So, she’s asking Danny for his ideas.
 Danny sa ys, “I do, but first we need to see if we have the right tools.”
 He says, “Le t’s look in your bathroom.”
 Notice Clarissa did not go to a hair salon;  she asked her friend Danny to come over and help her with her hair.
 Danny sa ys, “Here’s some shampoo and conditioner, but where are the gel, mousse,  and hairspray?”

-We have several vocabulary words related to taking care of yo ur hair; the first one is “shampoo.”
+We have several vocabulary words related to taking care of your hair; the first one is “shampoo.”
 “Shampoo” is a liquid soap that you u se to clean your hair – to wash your hair.
 “Conditioner” is a different liqui d that you put on your hair after it’s clean to make it softer, healthier, easier to style, easier to comb.
 A “gel” is a thick liquid that you put in your hair to make it stay in  a certain position.
-If you want the front of your hair to go straight up, then yo u would use gel; this thick liquid would allow the hair to stick straight up, kind o f like a punk rocker in the 1980s.
+If you want the front of your hair to go straight up, then yo u would use gel; this thick liquid would allow the hair to stick straight up, kind of like a punk rocker in the 1980s.
 “Mousse” (spelled mousse) is also a liquid, but it is one that is very light; it actually has small air bubbles in it.
 You put in you r hair to make your hair look

 These materials are copyrighted by the Center for Ed ucational Development (2009).
 Posting of these materials on another website or distributing them in any way is prohibited.
 7 thicker; you can also use it sort of like a gel, to make it  stay in a certain position.
-“Hairspray” is a liquid that you spray on dry hair.
-Norm ally, mousse, gel, and conditioner are used when the hair is wet.
+“Hairspray” is a liquid that you spray on dry hair.  normally, mousse, gel, and conditioner are used when the hair is wet.
 Hairspray is used when the hair is dry to make sure that the hair doesn’t move.

 Clarissa answers Danny, “Here, they’re on this shelf.
 Her e’s a hairdryer and some rollers, too.”
 A “hairdryer” is a small machine th at blows hot air on the hair to dry it, after you wash it and put whatever other li quids you’re going to put on there.
 “Rollers” are small, round pieces of plastic – a small plastic tube that you wrap your hair around.
 It’s what women use to make curl s in their hair, where the hair curls around in a little ball.
 That is a “r oller.”
 Sometimes the roller is actually heated; sometimes it’s just plastic.
 These are al so called “curlers” – rollers, that is, are also called “curlers.”
 “To curl,” as a verb, means to form a circle with something that is otherwise flat.
 You can cur l up a piece of paper; you can take a piece of paper and make it into what looks like  a long tube.